Carbon-for-Developers/carbon-swift-sdk/README.md

 ##### incremental_sync: `Bool`<a id="incremental_sync-bool"></a>

 Only sync files if they have not already been synced or if the embedding properties have changed.
-This flag is currently supported by ONEDRIVE, GOOGLE_DRIVE, BOX, DROPBOX.
+This flag is currently supported by ONEDRIVE, GOOGLE_DRIVE, BOX, DROPBOX, INTERCOM, GMAIL, OUTLOOK.
 It will be ignored for other data sources.

 ##### file_sync_config: [`FileSyncConfigNullable`](./CarbonAI/Models/FileSyncConfigNullable.swift)<a id="file_sync_config-filesyncconfignullablecarbonaimodelsfilesyncconfignullableswift"></a>